 If you have ED, you may think that testosterone treatment will help.
 Testosterone is a male sex hormone.
 After age 50, men’s levels of testosterone slowly go down and ED becomes more common.
 But unless you have other symptoms of low testosterone, you should think twice about the treatment.
 Here’s why:

 Testosterone treatment usually isn’t helpful for ED.

 Testosterone treatment has not been shown to improve erections in men with normal testosterone levels.
-Studies also show that testosterone treatment does not significantly improve erections in men who have low testosterone.
+And studies show that it does not help men with low testosterone levels if ED is their only symptom.